ice-wm/man/icewm.md

 ## TABBED WINDOWS

 A window frame may contain multiple client windows.
-To realize this, drag the title bar with the middle mouse button, while holding down a shift key, onto the title bar of another frame.
+Only one client can be visible, while the others are hidden.
+This is called tabbing.
+This can be helpful to reduce the number of visible windows.
+To create a tab, drag the title bar with the middle mouse button, while holding down a shift key, onto the title bar of another frame.
 The two title bars will start to flash to indicate that they can merge.
 Release the mouse button to merge the client of the upper window to the lower frame.
 Now the lower frame will have multiple clients, called tabs.
 The title bar will show a vertical bar with triple dots to indicate this.
-To change the current tab:
+To change the current tab either:

 - Click on the triple dots next to the vertical bar.
-- Use `KeyWinNext=Alt+F6` and `KeyWinPrev=Alt+Shift+F6` keys to select
+- Use `KeyWinNext=Alt+F6` to select the next tab.
-the next or previous tab.
+- Use `KeyWinPrev=Alt+Shift+F6` for the previous tab.
 - Use the QuickSwitch.
+- Use the window list window.
 - Use a submenu in the window menu.
-- Use the window list window.

 To change the mouse binding for creating tabs, modify **MouseWinTabbing**=`Shift+Pointer_Button2`.
 Another useful setting is **MouseWinTabbing**=`Pointer_Button1`.

+`Alt+F4` closes all tabs.
+To close just the active tab add to `keys`:

+    key "Ctrl+Shift+F4"     icesh -f close

+To move the active tab to its own window frame by key, add to `keys`:

+    key "Alt+u"             icesh -f untab

 ## WORKSPACES